-NCS attributes are sourced from our NCS and data is projected based on our survey ground truth onto the Adult Online Population (AOP).
-Metrics for NCS attribute only audiences are Projected Adult Population and Addressable.
+USCS attributes are sourced from our USCS and data is projected based on our survey ground truth onto the Adult Online Population (AOP).
+Metrics for USCS attribute only audiences are Projected Adult Population and Addressable.
 The Projected Adult Population represents the number of online adults in the U.S. who have the attribute(s) contained in your audience definition.
 It is there to help you size the audience to the total online adult population and goes beyond the devices that Resonate measures directly.

 Connected Profile attributes are predicted based on survey ground truth and online behavior onto modeled devices.
 The metric that you see for Connected Profile attributes is Addressable.
 Addressable is the number of modeled devices we've seen from our behavioral data stream over the last 90 days.
 It’s the number of IDs maintained by Resonate where we model over 14,000 attributes on an individual basis.
 Addressable is the number of devices Resonate ascribes to your audience definition.
 The Addressable number will fluctuate since our predictions and models update nightly.

-A good example of moving from a projected NCS attribute only audience to a predicted Connected Profile audience is first creating an audience of Males, Age 25-34.
-This audience contains only Resonate Elements, or NCS data, so you see audience metrics for Projected Adult Population and Addressable.
+A good example of moving from a projected USCS attribute only audience to a predicted Connected Profile audience is first creating an audience of Males, Age 25-34.
+This audience contains only Resonate Elements, or USCS data, so you see audience metrics for Projected Adult Population and Addressable.